 Before you shower massage some warm sesame oil all over your face and body, starting from your feet up all the way up to your face and leave it on for 15 -20 minutes.
 This is a beautiful way to add some self-care into your daily rituals and get your skin moisturized and juicy!

-Increased restlessness and anxiety is another condition of a harsh winter season, and this can show up on the face as a tense expression.
+This past year has been stressful and high-anxiety for many of us.
 A daily meditation practice like this one, can really help relax you from the inside-out and outside-in.

 #6: Consume triphala

 Triphala is one of the most potent formulas for beauty in traditional Ayurvedic medicine; its ability to cleanse whilst nourishing the body makes it a detoxifying staple.
 It's made of a preparation of three fruits (bibhitake, haritak and amla) that each have their own healing properties and when combined, become even more potent.